mendix/docs/content/howto/mobile/how-to-devapps.md

 ### 2.1 Android

 By default your Custom Developer App will be unsigned.
-If you instead wish to get a signed IPA please follow the steps in [Signing your build](deploying-native-app.md#signing-a-build).
+To get a signed IPA, follow the steps in the [Signing Your Build](deploying-native-app.md#signing-a-build) section of *How to Deploy Your First Mendix Native App*.
 Your Custom Developer App branch is plainly called **developer**.

 For Android the output of the build is an APK file.
 APK files can be directly installed on devices or emulators.